Dharani9381/prompt-templates/README.md

 7. Send the formatted prompt to the language model using the invoke() method.
 8. Retrieve and display the model's response content.
 9. Compare the response with the expected closed-ended outputs "right" and "wrong".
-10. Print whether the given prompt is a closed-ended prompt based on the response format.
+10. Print whether the given prompt is a closed-ended prompt based on the response formate

+12. 👩‍💻 Author
+Rodda Dharani